Uni-Tübingen

 University of Tübingen & Boehringer Ingelheim

-The partnership between the University of Tübingen and Boehringer Ingelheim is setting the next milestone in the development of new perspectives in AI and data science for healthcare.
-With this joint AI & Data Science Fellowship Program aimed for postdoctoral candidates, academic research will be linked with application related topics of the pharmaceutical industry.
+The joint AI & Data Science Fellowship Program between the University of Tübingen and Boehringer Ingelheim is setting the next milestone in the development of new perspectives in AI and data science for healthcare.

 CONTACT